Shee36/Shee36/README.md

 - 👋 Hi, I’m @Sherry
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics, data science, AI
-- 🌱 I’m currently learning SQL,R,PYTHON
+- 🌱 I’m currently proficient in SQL,R,PYTHON
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...